garyinlam/brewdog-website/README.md

  - Specifying an ABV range

 Each beer card can also be clicked on to show more information on a new page.

+Website is built mobile first and is responsive to changes in screen size